michaelnguyen-creative/ainspect/README.md

 # Documentation

 Local Inspections & Local Assets for Display only
+- Limited set of properties => only what is required for the feature

 canonical data source = Captured & Downloaded
+- Full properties

 # Mô hình dữ liệu